 Finding Clarity and Purpose

 When you know who you are and what you stand for, career and life choices become less confusing.
 This alignment helps counter widespread feelings of detachment and lack of motivation.
-Recent data shows a strong need for meaning and better mental health support: a global mental health survey found average scores indicating room for improvement, with a minority of people classified as thriving.1
+Recent data shows a strong need for meaning and better mental health support: a global mental health survey found average scores indicating room for improvement, with a minority of people classified as thriving1.
+Globally, depression and anxiety remain leading causes of disability, underscoring the need for meaning and support5.

 Practical Ways to Cultivate Self-Realization